sylvainschmitt/SSDM/cran-comments.md

 ## Test environments

-* local Ubuntu 16.04 LTS, R 3.6.0
+* local Ubuntu 22.04 LTS, R 4.3.1
-* Travis CI Ubuntu 14.04.5 LTS, R-release
-* R-hub Fedora Linux, R-devel, clang
-* R-hub Ubuntu Linux 16.04 LTS, R-release
+* GitHub Actions Ubuntu 20.04 LTS, R-release
-* R-hub Windows Server 2008 R2 SP1, R-devel
-* Win-builder Windows, R-4.0.0

 ## R CMD check results

-There were no NOTEs, ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs.

+There was one NOTE:

+  Imports includes 24 non-default packages.
+   Importing from so many packages makes the package vulnerable to any of them becoming unavailable.
+Move as many as possible to Suggests and use conditionally.

+The fact that we quickly updated the package following several dependency changes shows that we are able to assume all the needed dependencies.

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version I have removed rgdal and sp from the package dependencies following r-spatial package archiving.

-# * Added stringsAsFactors = TRUE in read.csv2 from load_occ.R folowwing the new defaulot in R 4.0.0